This article is a recipe for reaching your ideal job goal in the shortest amount of time.

 List 4: Your Needs — these might be financial (your salary and benefits), they might be your work environment (office, flexible, remote, requires travel, etc.), they might be intellectual or physical.
 What do you NEED from your job?

-Now find 3 to 5 ideal job postings on the Internet, go ahead and print them off and highlight all the skills, experiences, qualifications, tasks, job requirements and benefits that show up in the job descriptions.
+List 5: Your Target Job — now find 3 to 5 ideal job postings on the Internet, go ahead and print them off and highlight all the skills, experiences, qualifications, tasks, job requirements, and benefits that show up in the job descriptions.
 Circle the ones that also show up on one of your lists above.

 Sketch out Your Resume

-Your resume will have approximately 5 different sections:
+Your resume will have approximately five different sections:

 - Performance Profile